 A series of advertisement that we found for Alside homes in a newspaper online have helped us on our search for locating Alside Homes across the country.
 The copy in the Ads claim that if you live in an Alside Home it will save your marriage and make you happy.
 The article states – “How to be happy, even though you’re married.
 Buy an Alside home … We won’t go so far as to say that Alside Homes will revolutionize your married life exactly.
 But they do create the kind of climate good marriages thrive on.” ….
 We would have to say that statement has some truth.

 Anyway these articles appeared in many newspapers across the mid-west and east coast.
 The only thing that changed was the authorized builders name and address, usually for a sales model.
 We use the addresses to search using ‘google streetview’ to locate other Alside homes that are still around.
 Once we find them, we send a postcard off to the owners in the hopes that they will write back, and perhaps reveal more properties.
-We are also thankful to some sleuth work from friends of ‘The Frost House’ – like Tryscraft [a purveyor of fabulous mid-century furniture finds].
-Here are a few more examples:
+We are also thankful to some sleuth work from friends of ‘The Frost House’: Tryscraft [a purveyor of fabulous mid-century furniture finds], and Akron Houses [researching old homes and interesting architecture of Akron Ohio].
+Here are the articles that they have found that have lead to finding more homes.

 SO WHERE ARE THEY?